 Reliability scores for articles and shows are on a scale of 0-64.
 Scores above 24 are generally acceptable; scores above 32 are generally good.

-Bias scores for articles and shows are on a scale of -42 to + 42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to + 42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral (minimal bias, balanced, and/or centrist).

 Individual Article Scores